thismarioperez/squarespace-project-boilerplate/project_title/README.md

 ### Development/Staging

-We have one repo (remote) where we push the template code base to.
+We have two repos (remotes) where we push the template code base to.
 When doing development, you should be working locally on a branch of **Origin**.

-When updates are ready for live testing, run `npm run deploy` to build the **Development** template.
+When updates are ready for live testing, run `npm run stage` to build the **Development** template.
 This will push your updates live to `https://PROJECT_URL-staging.squarespace.com`.

 ### Production

-After updates have been live tested on the development website, we can get our work into production by running `npm run deploy:prod` to push our changes to the live production website located at `https://PROJECT_URL-production.squarespace.com`.
+After updates have been live tested on the development website, we can get our work into production by running `npm run deploy` to push our changes to the live production website located at `https://PROJECT_URL-production.squarespace.com`.